 First off, a particle will only annihilate with the corresponding anti-particle.
 This means if an electron hits an anti-proton, they will just bounce off each other (actually, protons and antineutrons sometime annihilate, and vice versa).

 The good news for antimatter bomb makers is that electron-positron annihilations create flaming death in the form of a pair of deadly gamma rays.
 However, this is tempered by the unfortunate fact that electrons and positrons are approximately 1/1836 the mass of protons and other nucleons, and there are about 2.5 times as many nucleons as electrons.
 This means we can more or less ignore the energy contribution from electron-positron annihilation.
+Unless you want to just use pure positrons instead of anti-atoms of actual anti-hydrogen.
+Which means you'll need about 1836 times as many positrons as you would anti-hydrogen atoms to get the same boom.

 The trouble is with proton-antiproton annihilations.
 This produces (on average) two neutral and three charged pions.
 The neutral pions cooperate by almost instantly decaying into gamma rays.